Macrometacorp/docs/docs/connections/connector-types/mssql-connector.md

 @source_name   = N'TABLE2',
 @capture_instance =N'dbo_TABLE2';

---To disable cdc on DB:
+--To disable CDC on DB:
 --You can disable SQL Server CDC completely at the database level, without the need to disable it on CDC-enabled tables one at a time. exec msdb.dbo.rds_cdc_disable_db [<database_name>];

 --Remove Logins, db_users, roles created above.

---Romove FILEGROUP 'CDC_FILEGROUP'
+--Remove FILEGROUP 'CDC_FILEGROUP'
 ```

 ## MSSQL Target

-No additional notes.
+Fields with Boolean, JSON, or array data types in the source collection are stored as columns of VARCHAR datatype in the MSSQL target table.